paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Read an article reviewing [12 JavaScript concepts](https://hackernoon.com/12-javascript-concepts-that-will-level-up-your-development-skills-b37d16ad7104), including destructuring, closure (which I've added to my review list), generators
 * Completed two challenges on Hackerrank, Birthday Cake Candles and miniMaxSum
+* Continued with React course, learning more about Redux:
+    * what reducer functions are and how they can be passed into createStore (they need to be pure functions and mustn't change the           state or actions
+    * how to use combineReducers to use multiple reducers instead of one big one
+    * using the array and object spread operator with redux

 #### Project:
 *